kyma-project/kyma/docs/application-connector/08-06-trigger-lambda-with-event.md

    }'
    ```

-8. Check the logs of the function to see if it was triggered.
-Every time an event successfully triggers the function, this message appears in the logs: `Response acquired successfully!
+8. Check the logs of the Function to see if it was triggered.
+Every time an event successfully triggers the Function, this message appears in the logs: `Response acquired successfully!
 Uuid: {RECEIVED_UUID}`.

    ```bash
    kubectl -n $NAMESPACE logs "$(kubectl -n $NAMESPACE get po -l app=my-events-function -o jsonpath='{.items[0].metadata.name}')" -c lambda | grep -E "Response acquired successfully!
 Uuid: [a-f0-9-]+"